Privacy policy

 What we do not collect

 Your name, phone number, or address.
 Payment-card or bank details.
 Your contacts, calendar, or microphone audio (voice odometer entry uses Apple or Google's on-device speech recognition; the audio is not sent to our servers).
-Photos beyond a single image you choose for an OCR reading.
-Advertising identifiers (no IDFA).
-Cross-app or cross-website tracking.
+Photos or camera access.
+Cross-app tracking of your driving log content (we never share trip data, GPS routes, or odometer values with any third party for marketing purposes).

 How we use your data